mzgupta/hall/README.md

 * An "Import" button that overwrites and populates the list of contacts with contact data manually entered into the textarea if it's properly formatted JSON.
 * Create a fake event tracking function that will capture key user events and log them to a container somewhere on the page.
 Track whatever events you think help determine whether or not the interface is effective.

-## Bonus Features remaining
+## Bonus Features Completed
+* Bonus points are rewarded if the data in the form persists when the user navigates away from the page and comes back
+* Extra bonus points for how the persistent data is stored

 ## Features Skipped
 * Try to show off your knowledge of HTML5 and CSS3 in your implementation.
+(I will be honest here.
+I have not done much of it natively.
+I have used bootstrap/jquery ui to take care of this part for my work but it is limitation in this challenge)

+## Bonus Feature Skipped
+* Bonus points are rewarded depending on how and if animated transitions are used and implemented in the app (I will be honest here.
+I have not done much of it natively.
+I have used bootstrap/jquery ui to take care of this part for my work but it is limitation in this challenge)